tmacsweeney/assignments/README.md

 **You're special**

 We do not expect here the N version of a Spring-based project (no, not again!).
 Be original, follow your instinct and plan something new.
 It is not perfect, it is clearly improvable.
 Well, it is not a problem.
-There are not restrictions.
-Use the language, framework and approach you consider is the best one for your project.
+There are no restrictions, use the language, framework and approach you consider the best one for your project.

 **Think of the whole process**